smarchante1/globoard/README.md

 ### 🏃🏽‍♀️ Quick Start

-To quick sttart your development environment
+To quick start your development environment

 1. Install Node and and NPM.